kermitt2/delft/Readme.md

 #### NER

-For training and evaluating based on the CONLL 2004 model:
+Assuming that the usual CoNLL-2003 NER dataset (`eng.train`, `eng.testa`, `eng.testb`) is present under `data/sequenceLabelling/CoNLL-2003/`, for training and evaluating use:

 > python3 nerTagger.py train

+By default, the BidLSTM-CRF model is used.

+For tagging some text, use the command:

 > python3 nerTagger.py tag